AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-chrome-plugin/using-marketo-insights-for-google-chrome.md

 # Using Marketo Insights for Google Chrome {#using-marketo-insights-for-google-chrome}

-Send and track any Google email with the Marketo Insights for Google Chrome.&nbsp;
+Send and track any Google email with the Marketo Insights for Google Chrome.

 >[!NOTE]
 >